ariffizmdn/passive-rf-emr-detector/README.md

 # passive-rf-emr-detector
 # Passive Radio Frequency Electromagnetic Radiation Monitor

-Simple low-cost RF/EMF detector built for **Electromagnetic Fields and Waves**
+Simple low-cost RF/EMF detector built for **Electromagnetic Fields and Waves** course project.

 ## What It Does
 Detects RF signals from: